NEUBIAS/training-resources/CONTRIBUTING.md

 * Copy the URL provided in the output, should be http://127.0.0.1:4000/image-analysis-training-resources/) and paste it into your web browser.
 Now you can navigate around the locally-built version of the pages and check whether you're happy to submit your changes to be merged into `master` :+1:

+Caveat: Some users must run their ``gem install`` commands as administrator.
+We do not know exactly why, but it may depend on their respective Windows installation.

 ## See your new module
 To see a module edit the file *_config.yml*  and add your module (the file name in _modules with .md) to the